julianobrasil/simplestaking/README.md

-# simplestaking.com hiring process

-This project is part of the hiring process.
+# Stats Table

-I tried to keep the project as simple as possible, without jeopardizing its scallability.
+I tried to keep this project as simple as possible, without jeopardizing its scallability.
 By saying that, I mean that, even if this is a simple project, I applied what I consider to be the best practices for small to medium size projects.
 For large projects, I'd suggest adpting the http://nrwl.io's `Nx` structure.